-The Ottawa area is home to five regularly breeding species of owls, and, come early March most species are from roadsides.
-From dense stands of cedars rimming swamps to homogeneous stands of conifers, find out where and when to listen for your favourite species of owl here in the Nation’s Capital.
+The Ottawa area is home to five breeding species of owl.
+Come March, most of these species’ “hoots” can be heard from roadsides.
+From dense cedar swamps to homogeneous stands of tall pines, find out where and when to listen for your favourite species of owl here in the Nation’s Capital.

 Weather conditions: The best conditions include calm, mild evenings with little to no wind.
 Cloud cover, in my experience, does not play a critical role in the frequency of calls heard during an owl prowl outing.
 Ideal conditions may look something like this: 7 degrees Celsius, 5 km/h south wind, variable clouds.
 Poor conditions may look something like this: – 2 degrees Celsius, 20 km/h east wind, clear.